derekpepple/Maya-Video-Player/README.md

 # Maya-Video-Player
 A plugin for Autodesk Maya that adds a video player to play back rendered animations.

 ## Installation Instructions:
+### Modify install.mel

-1. Change the path in video_command.mod to the location of the downloaded repository folder
+1. Change the $VERSION variable to be the year version of your Maya install.

-2. Change the version of Maya (2024, etc) in the install.mel file.
+2. Change the $INSTALL_LOCATION variable to be the path to the downloaded repository.

+### Install and Activate Plugin
-3. Drag and drop the install.mel file into the Maya viewport.
+1. Drag ths install.mel file into your Maya viewport to begin installation.
+2. Go to **Windows** > **Settings/Preferences** > **Plug-in Manager**
+3. Find the video_command.py plugin and load it.

+## Usage:
+1. To use the video player, run the ```videoPlayer;``` MEL command in the script editor after rendering an animation.
+The player will detect the images based on your scenes render output settings.